by Sarah Grossbart | Sat., Mar. 23, 2019 3:00 AM

-Lupita Nyong'o, Kelly Ripa and sister-in-law-to-be Daniella Jonas were among the 100 or so guests dancing and sipping cocktails at Tiffany's New York City flagship location for her October bridal shower while her other future sister-in-law Sophie Turner (set to wed Joe Jonas in the near future) made the trek to Amsterdam for Chopra's bachelorette bash a week later.
-And when she weds Nick Jonas later this weekend—capping off a six-month courtship and a flurry of celebrations in her native India—she will be joined by some 12 bridesmaids.
+While Priyanka Chopra has had no shortage of besties at her side as she cycled through her standard pre-wedding rituals and initial three days of festivities with groom Nick Jonas (Lupita Nyong'o, Kelly Ripa and sister-in-law-to-be Daniella Jonas were among the 100 or so guests dancing and sipping cocktails at Tiffany's New York City flagship location for her October bridal shower while her other future sister-in-law Sophie Turner made the trek to Amsterdam for Chopra's bachelorette bash a week later), to some the guest list boiled down to one VIP: Meghan Markle.

 Plus, no matter the distance between them it's not as if it's hard to stay up on what's happening in each other's worlds.
 While most faraway pals have to rely on diligent social media browsing or the occasional text, Chopra and Markle need only take a quick scan of the Internet to stay informed on their friend's latest accomplishments.